Ana Sofia Antunes: Political career

-In the 2015 Portuguese legislative election Antunes was a candidate on the list of the Portuguese Socialist Party (PS) for the Lisbon District, to become a deputy in the Assembly of the Republic.
+In the 2015 Portuguese legislative election Antunes was a candidate on the list of the Portuguese Socialist Party (PS) for Lisbon, to become a deputy in the Assembly of the Republic.
 Nineteenth on the list, it was thought likely that she would be elected, but the PS only succeeded in winning 18 seats.
 Instead, she was appointed by the prime minister, António Costa, to be the Secretary of State for the Inclusion of Persons with Disabilities.
 She was elected in the 2019 election but was retained in the position as Secretary of State.
 In the 2022 election, when the PS won an overall majority, Antunes was 14th on the PS list for Lisbon and was easily elected, as the PS won 21 seats.
 She was again appointed as Secretary of State for Inclusion.
+In the March 2024 election, after which the PS ceased to form the government, she was elected to the National Assembly as a PS representative in the Leiria constituency.

 Personal life

 In December 2018 Antunes had a daughter.
 Her partner, and the daughter's father, is also blind.